Access Driving Instructor Training. Become a Driving Instructor in Hinckley or Leicester

 Did the trainer ensure that the pupil fully understood how the responsibility for risk would be shared?

-You need explain to your pupil what your shared responsibility's are, get them to confirm.
+You need explain to your pupil what your shared responsibilities are, get them to confirm.
 Talk about dual controls, when, why you would use them.
 Are they fit to drive?

 Were directions and instructions given to the pupil clear and given in good time?